mitre/caldera/README.md

 pip install -r requirements.txt
 ```

-Then start the server, passing in a reference to an environment configuration file.
-Config files live inside
-the conf/ directory.
-The default configuration is local.yml (or just "local" from the command line).
+Then start the server:
 ```
-python server.py -E local
+python server.py
 ```

-Once running, you can log in to CALDERA through the web interface at hxxps://localhost:8888, using the default credentials of admin:admin.
-Alternatively, if you have netcat, you can open a terminal into CALDERA and enter help to see the options.
+Once running, you can log in to the system through the web interface at https://localhost:8888, using the default creds of admin:admin.
+Alternatively, you can open a terminal into CALDERA and enter help to see the options:
 ```
-nc localhost 8880
-monitor >>> help
+caldera> help
 ```

 ## Versions

 Bleeding-edge code can be run by using the latest master branch source code.
 Stable versions are tagged